Seeds Of Change

-We’ve seen this in categories as diverse as skincare, drinks, laundry and food.
+We’ve seen this in categories as diverse as drinks, food, laundry and skincare.
 The strategy of going straight to shoppers does offer suppliers potentially lower cost to serve, the ability to curate and cultivate a closer relationship with the end shopper and an incremental volume boost.
 It incurs its own costs, however, in terms of expertise in creating a pack and despatch supply chain, managing customer interactions and support requests as well as requiring budget and expertise to generate sales from marketing cut through in often noisy categories.

 Many brands have had what I would describe as a ‘meaningful dabble’ in direct to consumer this year and some brands have really gone for it and piled investment into this channel.
 There were concerns about what the supermarkets would think of suppliers creating their own routes to market.
 However, in essence suppliers face a new take on the age old conundrum of managing channel conflict, no different in some ways to having to serve discounters and traditional grocers at the same time.

 Pretty much all the brands who we helped try direct to consumer liked it and will be back for more in 2021.

 Of course, throughout the year we heard a lot about the dominance of Amazon and the other online platforms as well as the ubiquity and lack of accountability of the large tech firms.
 Whether this manifests in a change to taxation policy, for instance taxing retail delivery vans instead of high street premises, remains to be seen.